baristure/Ticket_System/README.md

 Clone this repository.
 Start your local server and database.

 ### Create Database Tables
-To store the user’s and tickets information a table needs to be created in the 'ticket' database.
+To store the user’s and ticket's information a table needs to be created in the 'ticket' database.
 Create a database named 'ticket'.
 After that open the 'ticket.sql' file ; copy and run commands in SQL command line.

 ### Config
 config.php